vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/basic-components/vtex-store-header.md

   },
 ```

-:warning: *In the example above, we configured 4 different levels for `header-layout.desktop`.
+> ⚠️ *In the example above, we configured 4 different levels for `header-layout.desktop`.
 It will thus be possible to replicate the Header displayed above sheltering the telemarketing functionalities (when activated), a notification, links to pages and every other blocks, such as Logo, Menu, etc. **Remember that the number of `header-row`s should meet your business needs**, determining how many Header lines you want to apply to your store.*

 5. Configure each of the `header-row`s , applying props and declaring the desired store blocks for each line.
 To correctly structure your Header, you should check the [documentation](https://vtex.io/docs/components/all) for each of the desired blocks.
 The most commonly used are [Logo](https://vtex.io/docs/components/all/vtex.store-components/logo), [Minicart](https://vtex.io/docs/components/all/vtex.minicart/) and [Menu](https://vtex.io/docs/components/all/vtex.menu/).
 In the example below, we will configure the `header-row#1-desktop` as [Telemarketing](https://vtex.io/docs/components/all/vtex.telemarketing/):